Fort Delaware: The fort today

 Rear view of Battery Alfred Torbert inside Fort Delaware in Fall 2011.

 Delaware acquired the fort from the United States government in 1947 after the federal government declared it a surplus site.
 Today, Fort Delaware State Park encompasses all of Pea Patch Island, including the Fort.
 As of 2018, transportation to Fort Delaware from Delaware City and Fort Mott is provided by a seasonal passenger ferry, the Forts Ferry Crossing.
 Once at the island, visitors are brought to the fort on a jitney.
 Tours and special programs are available to visitors.
 For example, visitors may see the 8 inch Columbiad gun, which is located on the northwest bastion, fired daily.
 Park staff and volunteers interpret the roles of people who were at the fort during the Civil War.

 Beach erosion affecting Pea Patch Island was recognized as a potential threat to the Fort in 1999.
-The United States Army Corps of Engineers erected a 3,500-foot-long seawall during the Winter of 2005-2006 which now protects the historical fort site and a migratory bird rookery, considered to be the largest such habitat north of Florida.
+The United States Army Corps of Engineers erected a 3,500-foot-long seawall during the Winter of 2005–2006 which now protects the historical fort site and a migratory bird rookery, considered to be the largest such habitat north of Florida.

 Popular events

 Starting in 2009, Fort Delaware has hosted at least one game each summer of the Diamond State Base Ball Club, a vintage base ball team.
-The Diamond State Base Ball Club also typically plays 4-6 games per year at nearby Fort DuPont.
+The Diamond State Base Ball Club also typically plays 4–6 games per year at nearby Fort DuPont.
 The Diamond State Base Ball Club is a non-profit amateur organization created for the purposes of providing physical fitness to its members, educating the public on the history of baseball and local history, and serving as a point of public pride.

-Television & pop culture
+Television and pop culture

 The A&E Network's Civil War Journal recorded portions of an episode at the fort entitled "War Crimes: The Death Camps" that originally aired October 9, 1994.

 The Sci-Fi Channel investigation series Ghost Hunters conducted two cases there including a live televised investigation on Halloween in 2008.

 The Sci Fi Channel investigation series Ghost Hunters Academy recorded an episode, which aired June 23, 2010.

 The British series Most Haunted also did an investigation of the fort in their 11th series of the show.